Legal & Regulatory Conference 2023

 Associate, Arnold & Porter, San Francisco, Calif.

-From digital make-up counters to online purchases, consumers are shopping in new ways that put companies at risk due to the novel approach of the plaintiffs’ bar filing lawsuits, not part of product liability.
-Whether its virtual try-ons, allegations of being duped by marketing campaigns, nuisance, or biometrics, Shook, Hardy & Bacon attorneys are leaders in evolving approaches being used by plaintiff’s lawyers to create new revenue sources.
+From digital makeup counters to online purchases, consumers are shopping in new ways that put companies at risk due to the novel approach of the plaintiffs’ bar filing lawsuits, which are not part of product liability.
+Whether its virtual try-ons, allegations of being duped by marketing campaigns, nuisance claims or biometrics, this panel will outline evolving approaches being used by plaintiff’s lawyers to create new revenue sources at the expense of personal care companies.

 About the Speakers: